 #5: A professionally designed business website is a must.

 The importance of having a web presence for your small business cannot be emphasized enough.
 We have discussed this in detail in this article.
-Even if you have a business that is completely offline, having a professionally designed website will certainly help.
+Even if you have a completely offline business, having a professionally designed website will certainly help.

 A website is the base station from which you can launch your online marketing or digital marketing campaigns, including social media marketing, pay-per-click advertising, Facebook Ads and much more.
 It is also the first thing that a prospective customer looks for when searching for your business.